Paleo Chocolate Cookies

-These almond flour chocolate cookies are ultra rich, soft and chewy and taste just like traditional chocolate cookies!
-This recipe has a vegan option and they’re also paleo, grain-free, gluten-free, and dairy-free.
+These paleo chocolate cookies are ultra rich, soft and chewy and taste just like traditional chocolate cookies!
+This recipe has a vegan option and they’re also grain-free, gluten-free, and dairy-free.

-The only thing that’d give them away as not being made with all-purpose flour is the little specks of almond flour.
+The only thing that’d give these cookies away as not being made with all-purpose flour is the little specks of almond flour.
 And I don’t think most people would even notice!

 I don’t think it’s funny at all.
 I think to not post all the versions I can think of would just be stupid. ;)